top of page

 Understanding & Treating Pelvic Organ Prolapse

 Pelvic organ prolapse (POP) occurs when pelvic organs such as the bladder, rectum, or uterus shift downward, bulging into or beyond the vaginal canal.
-This condition is more common than many realize, affecting 43-70% of women during gynecological exams, with severity classified from Stage 1 to Stage 4.
+This condition is more common than many realize, affecting 43-70% of women, with severity classified from Stage 1 to Stage 4.
 While many cases are mild and asymptomatic, those experiencing discomfort or functional limitations can benefit from targeted treatment.

 Symptoms of Pelvic Organ Prolapse